 IAM Patent 1000

-- LifeScan (Johnson & Johnson) v CHI Pharma et al. Successfully obtained ex parte search and seizure orders and an ex parte injunction in a counterfeiting case against the Dutch-based kingpin of a global ring of dealers in counterfeit re-packaged LifeScan OneTouch® test strips for diabetics (2008 to date).
+- LifeScan (Johnson & Johnson) v CHI Pharma et al. Successfully obtained ex parte search and seizure orders and an ex parte injunction in a counterfeiting case against the Dutch-based kingpin of a global ring of dealers in counterfeit re-packaged LifeScan OneTouch® test strips for diabetics (2008 to 2013).

 - Cordis (Johnson & Johnson) v Boston Scientific and Medinol.
 Successfully acted for Johnson & Johnson in the “stent wars” against both Boston Scientific and Medinol.
 This spate of cases included the first ever Dutch anti-suit injunction, obtained by J&J in order to prevent Medinol from relying on its family of almost identical medical device patents, until the validity of the patents was no longer at issue in proceedings before the EPO.